Menu

 secured card build credit

 The amount to deposit on a secured card is up to you as the borrower, but different issuers set different minimums for their secured credit cards.
-The most common minimum deposit is usually $500, but there are cards with a lower deposit requirement, such as Capital One's Guaranteed Secured Mastercard ($75 minimum deposit) and the Refresh Financial Secured Card ($200 minimum deposit).
-We’ve put together a handy comparison of Canada’s top secured cards.
+The most common minimum deposit is usually $500, but there are cards with a lower deposit requirement, such as Capital One's Guaranteed Secured Mastercard ($75 minimum deposit).
+To help you out further, we’ve put together a handy comparison of Canada’s top secured cards.

 Remember though, whatever you choose as your deposit will become your credit limit, so you will have to balance the amount you can afford as a deposit with the amount you’d like to be able to borrow against.